AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-integrations-outlook-attachment-error.md

 ---
-title: "Integrations: Error when creating a request from Outlook"
+title: 'Integrations: Error when creating a request from Outlook'
-description: "When a user attempts to create a request from the Workfront for Outlook integration, and adds an attachment.
+description: When a user attempts to create a request from the Workfront for Outlook integration, and adds an attachment.
 The user sees the message Something went wrong.
-Try again later."
+Try again later.
 hidefromtoc: yes
 feature: Workfront Integrations and Apps, Work Management
+exl-id: cd7e5de2-eb82-4cb6-a8e7-ed59b120fffd
 ---
 # Integrations: Error when creating a request from Outlook

 When a user attempts to create a request from the Workfront for Outlook integration, and adds an attachment.
 The user sees the message "Something went wrong.
 Try again later."